EmptyStackExn/ipgp-pratham-docs/README.markdown

 IPGP's ground station for Pratham satellite software system documentation
 ==============

-[Pratham](http://www.aero.iitb.ac.in/pratham/) is upcoming Indian student satellite which will be launched in 2013 by the [Indian Institute of Technology, Bombay](http://www.iitb.ac.in/).
+[Pratham](http://www.aero.iitb.ac.in/pratham/) is an upcoming Indian student satellite which will be launched in 2013 by the [Indian Institute of Technology, Bombay](http://www.iitb.ac.in/).
 The [Institut de Physique du Globe de Paris](http://ipgp.fr/) is a French governmental research establishment involved in the ground station project for the satellite.
-The [Equipe Pratham](http://spacecampus-paris.eu/index.php?option=com_content&view=article&id=87&Itemid=87&lang=fr) - jointly funded by the Université Paris Diderot, the PPF Campus spatial Paris Diderot and the CNES - is a student team in charge of the development of the ground station.
+The [Equipe Pratham](http://spacecampus-paris.eu/index.php?option=com_content&view=article&id=87&Itemid=87&lang=fr) - jointly funded by the [Université Paris Diderot](http://www.univ-paris-diderot.fr), the [PPF Campus spatial Paris Diderot](http://www.campusspatial-paris.fr/) and the [CNES](http://www.cnes.fr) - is a student team in charge of the development of the ground station.

 This documentation gathers all information on technical issues about software development and signal processing.

-Usage of ipgp-pratham-doc is allowed under the terms listed in LICENSE section at the bottom of this file.
+Usage of `ipgp-pratham-doc` is allowed under the terms listed in LICENSE section at the bottom of this file.

 Downloading and building